ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/define-information-barriers-policies.md

 - Information Barriers policies have effects similar to [address book policies in Exchange](https://docs.microsoft.com/exchange/address-books/address-book-policies/address-book-policies).
 These effects include potential limitations in people picker and email address resolution, depending on how policies are configured.
 We recommend using either Information Barriers policies or address book policies, but not both.

-- Information Barriers will not apply to email communications or to file sharing through SharePoint Online or OneDrive.
+- Information Barriers policies do not apply to email communications or to file sharing through SharePoint Online or OneDrive.

 - Potentially, everyone included in an Information Barriers policy can be blocked from communicating with others in Microsoft Teams.
-When people affected by Information Barriers policies are part of the same team or group chat, they will be removed from those chat sessions.
+When people affected by Information Barriers policies are part of the same team or group chat, they might be removed from those chat sessions.
+To learn more, see [Learn more Information Barriers in Microsoft Teams](https://docs.microsoft.com/MicrosoftTeams/information-barriers-in-teams).

 ## Prerequisites